markbrennand/force-framework/source/dependency/README.md

 If an implementation class is required to have state, then the class must implement the _Dependency.Prototype_ interface.

-Apex docs detailing the Dependency Injection API can be found <a  target="_blank" href="SfApexDocs/index.html">here</a>.
+The Apex docs for the Dependency Injection classes can be downloaded [here](DependencyApexDocs.zip).
+You will need to extract the files from the zip archive and load them locally in a browser.

 ## Bindings
 A binding is the mapping from a property or abstract entity to its concrete implementation.
 The bindings are stored in